xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES
 ---------------------------------
-   -- bug (gil).
-Fix arches not rendering correctly when rotated 2023.11 July 23, 2023
+   -- bug (gil)     Fix model selection in 2D for models based on BoxedScreenLocation (Matrix, Trees, etc.).
+Fixes #3887 -- bug (gil)     Fix arches not rendering correctly when rotated 2023.11 July 23, 2023
    -- enh (keith)   Make Smart Recievers a more visual component of the visualizer -- enh (keith)   Add smart remote tooltip to visualiser